The Airmen's Stories - Sgt. J Palak

 Palak was posted to 411 Repair and Salvage Unit on 18th March 1945 as a test pilot.
 He was awarded the VM (5th Class)(gazetted 1st June 1945) and the DFC (gazetted 10th April 1946).

-His subsequent movements are currently undocumented though it is known that he died in April 1989.
+His subsequent movements are currently undocumented though it is known that he died in February 1987, his death registered in Bath, Somerset.